hphelion/documentation/cli.unix.reference.md

 ###Description
-Remove a rule from the security group, specifyied its ID.
+Remove a rule from the security group, specified its ID.
 Optionally, you can specify an availability zone.

 ###Examples
 Remove the rule `mysecgroup` from security group `111`: